PranayWara/Challenges/README.md

 10. "What are the top ten largest countries by area?"

+SELECT * FROM country
+ORDER BY country.SurfaceArea DESC LIMIT 10;

+Output = Russian Federation, Antarctica, Canada, China, United States, Brazil, Australia, India, Argentina, Kazakstan

+11. "What are the top ten largest countries by area?"

 SELECT Name FROM city
 WHERE CountryCode = 'JPN'
 ORDER BY Population DESC LIMIT 5;

-Output =
+Output = Tokyo, Jokohama [Yokohama], Osaka, Nagoya, Sapporo
-Tokyo
-Jokohama [Yokohama]
-Osaka
-Nagoya
-Sapporo